Slow down

 As information literacy increases, it will get faster.
 You'll find scaffolding for how your brain works most fluidly, develop trusted sources to help check that previous-work-done, and learn to spot the ever-changing fingerprints of manipulation.
 It's like driving a car.
 The first time you do it, you're not going to calmly and efficiently navigate the New Jersey Turnpike at speed.
 You have to work your way up to it.
 You'll get there if you keep practicing.

 Also, as you slow down, make things.
 It builds mental models.
 Troubleshooting how something is made is navigating information, but with tactile feedback.
 It grounds the abstracts.
 I can't tell you how much I have learned about the abstracts of information through making and building and growing.
 Get dirty while you slow down.
-Remind yourself how little opinion good tools have.
+Remind yourself how little opinion good tools have, and how little benefit there is in meeting someone's scan-expectations while you're in the thick of it.

 What will also become clear is that business wants to magically skip the learning and making and fixing parts, and get straight to the using and 5-minute maintenance parts.
 It's a social dilemma when business models are being touted as the only good way to go about things.